simanfathima/WebApp-Using-Streamlit/README.md

 # Data Science WebApp using streamlit and python
 # Aim:

--Build interactive web applications with Streamlit and Python
+-Build interactive web applications with Streamlit and Python in just 100 lines

 -Use pandas for data manipulation in data science workflows
 # Tasks: